OutSystems/docs-product/src/develop/data/modeling/index-create.md

 To create a unique index in the  Review  entity to ensure this restriction:

-1. Open the  Review  entity.
+1. Open the  Review  entity by right-clicing on the entity and clicking "Edit Entity."

 2. In the Indexes tab, add a new index and name it `UniqueReview`.